lucifer7/notes/cluster/docker.md

 2. Control Groups: a part of LXC(Linux Control), an OS level virtualization method for running multiple isolated Linux systems(containers)
 3. UnionFS: file system, create user layer

+## Officail getstarted
+### starter
+1. run a hello world to check
+$ sudo docker run hello-word
+run: create & run a container
+hello-world: image to load into the container
+? option -rm means ..?

+2. list all containers
+$ docker ps -a

+image: is a filesystem and parameters to use at runtime doesn't have state and never changes

+Container: a running instance of an image